 Graduate Admission Criteria

-The curriculum is three (3) years for students admitted as graduate students.
+The curriculum is three (3) years in duration.
 At the end of your third year, you will graduate with a Doctorate of Physical Therapy (DPT).
 The Rangos School of Health Sciences will review your application based on the following guidelines:

 - Undergraduate degree from a four-year, degree-granting institution

 - A GPA of 3.0 or higher on a 4.0 scale

 - GRE score of 303 or higher.
 GRE scores must be from last 5 years.